9 essential tips for winter hoof care: prevention is better than cure - Horse & Hound

-The horse’s hoof is a fantastic piece of biological engineering, but it does have its limitations, especially when moisture is involved.
-Ricky Farr MRCVS gives some helpful tips on how to keep your horse’s hooves healthy through the winter with some easy to follow preventative measures.
+The horse’s hoof is a fantastic piece of biological engineering, but it does face a number of challenges, especially when moisture is involved.
+Ricky Farr MRCVS gives some helpful tips on how to keep your horse’s hooves healthy through the winter with some easy-to-follow preventative measures.

-1. Clean and pick out feet daily
+1. Clean and pick out hooves daily.

-2. The process of using a wet poultice to burst a foot abscess is to soften the sole, but if left on for too long, the foot suffers.
-Get the foot used to changes in environmental conditions and bring horses in from muddy fields for several hours to allow the foot to dry out.
+2. To give the hooves the chance to adapt to the typical changes in environmental conditions that occur during the winter, bring horses in from muddy fields for several hours a day to allow the foot to dry out.

 3. An unbalanced foot is more prone to developing flares, which results in uneven strain on the hoof wall.
-Consequently grass/sand cracks develop and organisms can access underlying structures.
-Skilled farriery is required to maintain healthy hooves.
+Consequently grass/sand cracks can develop, which then give organisms access to underlying structures.
+Skilled farriery is required to maintain healthy hooves, so don’t skip your farrier’s visits, even if your horse isn’t being worked as much during the winter.

 4. Assessment of the hoof at rest and during the normal foot flight is essential to maintain this degree of balance.
-A farrier should assess a horse’s foot in this way regularly.
+Ask your farrier to assess your horse’s foot in this way regularly.

 5. Having the toe rolled and giving heel support can improve sole depth.